FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

       "RestrictToSearchParameters": ["Resource._id", "StructureDefinition.url"]
     },

-* You will need to add your repository to the Vonk pipeline, and remove the existing repository implementations.
+* You will need to add your repository to the Firely Server pipeline, and remove the existing repository implementations.
   The standard settings for the pipeline configuration can be found in the appsettings.default.json file, or see :ref:`vonk_plugins_config` for an example.